enova003/cs432-assignments-ODU/HW6/HW6-report.md

 # Q4 Answer

 To answer this question, I chose Toy Story (1995) as my favorite film and Broken English (1996) as my least favorite film.
 Additionally, I modified the script to correspond with this information.
-For example, the updated `main` function is as follows:
+For example, I added the following code to the `main` function:

 ```
     target_movie1 = "Toy Story (1995)"